slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Willpower isn’t just a skill.
 It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things.

-“Habit is the intersection of knowledge (what to do), skill (how to do), and desire (want to do).”— Stephen Covey
+> *'Habit is the intersection of knowledge (what to do), skill (how to do), and desire (want to do).' -- Stephen Covey*

-“First we make our habits, then our habits make us.” -- Charles C. Nobel
+> *'First we make our habits, then our habits make us.' -- Charles C. Nobel*

-“Pain plus reflection equals progress.” -- ray dalio
+> *'Pain plus reflection equals progress.' -- Ray Dalio*

 > *'Miss a meal, but don’t miss your reading.' -- Jim Rohn* -->